A server fails.

 Just because the computer you bought came with antivirus software doesn’t mean that it’s the right solution or that it will work efficiently.
 It could be slowing down your computer, killing productivity, and still may not even stop critical threats.

-Solution: To make sure that your employees aren’t being slowed down by your antivirus, verify what is being scanned and that it is scheduled to do full computer scans outside of business hours.
+Solution: To make sure that your employees aren’t being slowed down by your antivirus and that it’s doing its job, verify what is being scanned and that it is scheduled to do full computer scans outside of business hours.
+In addition, scanning portable storage devices such as USB drives is vital, if you want to stop employees from bringing in external threats.

 8) Not Having Centralized Management.